-The role of a personal injury solicitor is many and varied, from gathering evidence in support of your claim to securing you the compensation you deserve.
+The role of a personal injury lawyer is many and varied, from gathering evidence in support of your claim to securing you the compensation you deserve.
 Below, we explore the role of a personal injury lawyer in more detail.

 A personal injury lawyer…assesses the merit of your case

-The first thing a personal injury solicitor does is to assess the merit of your case.
+The first thing a personal injury lawyer does is assess the merit of your case.
 In other words, a solicitor will tell you if you have grounds to make a personal injury claim, and whether or not your claim is likely to succeed.
 To make a claim, you must show that: